-You may copy this sample file to a tester.lgt file in your project directory and edit it to load your project and tests files (the logtalk_tester testing automation script defaults to look for test driver files named tester.lgt or tester.logtalk).
+You may copy this sample file to a tester.lgt file in your project directory and edit it to load your project and tests files.
+The logtalk_tester testing automation script defaults to look for test driver files named tester.lgt or tester.logtalk (if you have work-in-progress test sets that you don't want to run by default, simply use a different file name such as tester_wip.lgt; you can still run them automated by using logtalk_tester -n tester_wip).